Mocksville: An Overview

 Mocksville is the largest town within Davie County, alongside Advance, Cooleemee, and Bermuda Run.
 Davie County contains 264 square miles of land, 35% of which is farmland.
 The 2012 Census of Agriculture reported a total of 59,618 acres of farmland across 640 farms, with an average size of 93 acres.
 Approximately 65% of gross sales from agricultural products are from livestock, while crops make up 35% of sales.
 Davie County is home to numerous vineyards and winners that contribute to North Carolina’s tourism industry.
 Mocksville in particular is home to over four farms focusing on general produce, four greenhouses and nurseries, three meat producers, two bee farms, and three vineyards and wineries.

 Although agriculture is a large industry that significantly contributes to the world economy, many people are unaware of where their food comes from.
-Even in 2020, agriculture is the main source of numerous people’s income, many who live in more rural areas.
+Even in 2020, agriculture is the main source of numerous people’s income, many of whom live in more rural areas.
 Climate change has the power to affect all of this.
-People’s livelihood as well as the world food supply could be severely impacted.
-According to professor Rod.
-M. Rejesus, a professor of agricultural and resources economics at North Carolina State University, “agriculture is one of the most climate-sensitive industries worldwide; the nature of farming means that growers are exposed to the vagaries of weather and climate.”
-Occurrences such as drastic changes in temperature, and frequent natural disasters have significant adverse impacts upon crop yields and consequently the food supply.
+People’s livelihoods as well as the world food supply could be severely impacted.
+According to Professor Rod.
+M. Rejesus, a professor of agricultural and resources economics at North Carolina State University, “Agriculture is one of the most climate-sensitive industries worldwide; the nature of farming means that growers are exposed to the vagaries of weather and climate.”
+Occurrences such as drastic changes in temperature, and frequent natural disasters have significant adverse impacts on crop yields and consequently the food supply.

 Changing weather patterns are nothing new to farmers, who are used to adapting.
 But it seems as if the changes are becoming more permanent, which could lead to issues in the agricultural field.
-The extended growing season meant that the weather would quickly transition to freezing temperatures, which was devastating for cool season plants which don't have the time to get established.
-The rapid changes in temperature make it difficult for plants to adjust.
-It is becoming increasingly difficult for farmers to predict the temperature and the levels of expected precipitation, which further shifts the odds towards mother nature, a force fed by human disregard for her environment.
+The extended growing season meant that the weather would quickly transition to freezing temperatures, which was devastating for cool-season plants which don't have the time to get established.
+The rapid temperature changes make it difficult for plants to adjust.
+It is becoming increasingly difficult for farmers to predict the temperature and the levels of expected precipitation, which further shifts the odds toward mother nature, a force that is only fed by human disregard for her environment.